A chemical cloud or cancerous growth

 XXThen cast in a polymer and painted blue

-XXIn which a sickly smile, painted yellow,
+XXIn which a sickly smile, lipstick yellow,

 XXWas outlined with a synthetic sunscreen.